javanb96/resume/moneysmart/readme.md

 	[Go to article about how to upload files](https://support.w3schools.com/hc/en-gb/articles/4410414928017)

 > ⚡️ **Tip:** [Set up Google Analytics](https://www.w3schools.com/howto/howto_google_analytics.asp) to get valuable insights about your space and visitors.

-### ⛑ Need support?
-[Join our Discord community](https://discord.gg/6Z7UaRbUQM) and ask questions in the **#spaces-general** channel.

-### 🚀 Upgrade to Pro
-[Upgrade your account](https://billing.w3schools.com/products/spaces) to boost your space and take your projects to the next level; more requests, more storage and more power for up to 10 spaces.

 Happy learning!